 __ sheet music if you like to play piano for fun during free time (optional)

 __ small trade items that are provided or you make, buy or solicit locally (for Pin Exchange)

 __ wristwatch (alarm clock and wake-up calls available on-site)

 Leave it behind:

-You do not need to bring an alarm clock, iron, blow dryer, linens, or towels all of which are provided by the Lowell Center.
+You do not need to bring an alarm clock, iron, blow dryer, linens, or towels all of which are provided by the conference hotel.
 Don’t pack anything sharp in your carry-on bag, such as nail file, nail clippers, scissors, pocket knife, tweezers with sharp points, or razors which will be confiscated by airport security personnel.
 Electric shavers are acceptable in carry-on luggage.